ilyacantor/AODv3/replit.md

 - Does NOT affect shadow/zombie classification
 - UI displays inference as suggestion, not fact

+**INVARIANT**: `vendor_hypothesis` is NON-DECISIONABLE metadata.
+It MUST NOT be referenced by admission, classification, findings, policy, scoring, or automation logic.

 ### API Structure

 FastAPI application with these key endpoints: